 - Bake for 10 more minutes

-Regardless of how you choose to cook your tofu, I then cut it into cubes, so I can add it to my garlic noodles.
+Regardless of how you choose to cook the tofu, cut it into cubes and add to the vegan garlic noodles and vegetables.

-And, don’t forget to add a generous amount of basil and some black sesame seeds for an added touch of color.
+Don't forget to add a generous amount of Thai basil and some sesame seeds for an added touch of color.

-If you meal prep and plan ahead, garlic noodles can be made ahead of time and reheated for a quick and easy lunch.
-So, if it's a quick weeknight meal you are looking for, or you are making lunches for the week, garlic noodles are it!
+If you meal prep and plan, garlic noodles can be made ahead of time and reheated for a quick and easy lunch.
+So, if it's a quick weeknight meal you are looking for or making lunches for the week, garlic noodles are it!

 - Vietnamese Noodles